liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a chemist and educator whose work spans two interconnected fields: colloidal and surface chemistry, and chemistry education.
-My research career began with a focus on the physical chemistry of surfaces — using atomic force microscopy to investigate superhydrophobic coatings, lubrication and slip at nanoscale liquid interfaces, and structural forces between charged interfaces in nanoparticle suspensions.
-Since returning to Australia in 2024 and joining UNSW College, I have applied the same rigorous, evidence-based approach to understanding how students learn — publishing in chemistry education, leading curriculum innovation, and exploring AI-generated multimodal tools use in Universal Design for Learning principles.
+I am a chemist and educator with over a decade of experience spanning academic research, international postdoctoral positions, and university teaching.
+My career has taken me from the nanoscale physics of surfaces — investigating lubrication, wettability, and colloidal forces using atomic force microscopy — to the classroom, where I now lead 1st Year University Chemistry at UNSW College and pursue research in Chemistry Education.
+I am particularly interested in how evidence-based pedagogy and generative AI tools can be harnessed to improve student preparation, engagement, and conceptual understanding.

 Academic Background
 ------